robertdj/SmoothSpline.jl/README.md

 # Technical details

-*SmoothSpline* is currently proof-of-concept code and I have focused on correctness and not e.g. optimizing execution speed.
+*SmoothSpline* is currently proof-of-concept code and I have focused on correctness.
-I know of the following points that (c|sh)ould be improved:
+I know of the following points that should be improved:

 - Better input handling.
 - Evaluation of the Gram matrix make an abundance of calls for spline function values.